lgoldstein/mina-sshd/README.md

     client.setSessionListener(new SessionListener() {
             @Override
             public void sessionCreated(Session session) {
-                // Overrides the one set at the server level. if (isSomeSessionOfInterest(session)) {
+                // Overrides the one set at the client level. if (isSomeSessionOfInterest(session)) {
                     session.setReservedSessionMessagesHandler(new MyClientSessionReservedSessionMessagesHandler(session));
                 }